arwells-research-group/dft-core-theory/README.md

 quantization, coherence limits, and correlation structure across quantum, atomic, and macroscopic systems using minimal structural assumptions, with explicit falsifiability.

-This repository serves as the canonical, citable theoretical foundation for **Σ-Order theory (ΣO)**, a geometry-first framework based on the primacy of motion (historically referred to in this program as **Dual-Frame Theory (DFT)**).
+This repository serves as the canonical, citable **program-level index** for the broader **Σ-Order research program**, including both **Σ-Order theory (ΣO)** as the post-projection, limits-first branch and the deeper **compact-fiber / carrier reconstruction** branch.

-This repository is a **conceptual and organizational index** for the Dual-Frame research ecosystem.
+This repository is a **conceptual and organizational index** for the full research ecosystem descending from the Dual-Frame / Σ-Order lineage.
 All empirical claims are constrained by explicit verification and falsification standards defined in VERIFICATION_PRINCIPLES.md.

 > **TL;DR**
-> Σ-Order theory (historically referred to as Dual-Frame Theory) is a geometry-first framework that explains quantization,
-> coherence limits, and correlation structure using topological constraints on motion.
-> It does not replace QM or GR, but constrains where and how effective models apply.
+> The research collected here belongs to a single developmental program.
+> **Σ-Order theory** is the post-projection, limits-first branch: structurally informative,
+> boundary-revealing, and richer than standard QM in preserved hidden structure, but
+> degenerate relative to the deeper carrier level.
+The **compact-fiber branch** pursues
+> that deeper local admissibility structure closer to the pre-projection / NRS level.

 ---